idleberg/Bootstrap-Listr/README.md

 ### Libraries & Style-sheets

 For your convenience, CDNs for Bootstrap and JQuery.
-Should you have reasons against this, you can change the default locations in the script header.
+Should you have reasons against this, you can change the default locations in `listr-config.php`.

 ## Contribute